Carle Hessay: British Columbia

 Hessay's first home in British Columbia after WWII was a shanty on Passage Island.
-In spite of being impaired by posttraumatic stress disorder, he took up the life of a commercial fisherman.
+In spite of being impaired by posttraumatic stress disorder, he took up the life of a fisherman.
+He then worked briefly in a commercial arts studio in Vancouver where he made posters for the Lyric Theatre.

 In 1950, Hessay moved to Langley, a town in the Fraser Valley.
-He soon met Langley resident Leonard A. Woods, a former student of LeMoine FitzGerald, and a multi-talented sculptor, musician, poet, and art historian.
+He soon met Langley resident Leonard Woods, a former student of LeMoine FitzGerald, and a multi-talented sculptor, musician, poet, and art historian.
 At the time of their first meeting, Woods was reopening the sculpture department at the Vancouver School of Art.
 In a later recollection, Woods described Hessay as being "in a very critical condition, mentally and physically".
 The pair became life-long friends, and Hessay valued Woods' encouragement within a loosely knit artistic circle that included the painter Peter Ewart, along with John McTaggart, an art teacher at Langley High School.

 In Langley, he opened up a sign shop, in the days when signs were still made by hand.
 Hessay lived in a rear curtained-off area, his furnishings consisting of a cot, hot plate, and table and chairs.
 When he returned to creating art in the early 1950s, these spartan accommodations doubly functioned as a studio.
 According to Woods, "paintings were everywhere".
 On weekends, he often closed his shop to travel to the Fraser Canyon and the British Columbia interior, where he panned for gold.
 Hessay once had a prospector's shack near the Old Alexandra Bridge, in the vicinity of Spuzzum.
-He enjoyed visiting First Natiions reserves, where he found social acceptance.
+He enjoyed visiting First Nations reserves, where he found social acceptance.
 His artistic output was initially reflective of his European training.
 Aware of experiments taking place in New York and California, he began to produce many works of pure or semi-abstraction, alongside his landscapes inspired by the British Columbia wilderness.
 A member of the Federation of Canadian Artists, he participated in group exhibits, displayed at local art galleries, and had one-man shows in British Columbia and elsewhere.
 Hessay died of a heart attack on 1 January 1978 while attending a New Year's dance at the Sasquatch Inn in Spuzzum.
 He is buried at Langley Lawn Cemetery.